bump-sh/docs/src/_guides/openapi/specification/v3.2/understanding-structure/parameters.md

 Each parameter in OpenAPI is defined with specific attributes such as `name`, `in` (location), `required`, `description`, and `schema` (for defining data types and validation rules).
 Defining parameters with these keywords allows documentation to show example how HTTP requests should be constructed making life easier for the client, but also make sure machines know what to do with it, making SDKs and server-side validation a whole lot more powerful.

 ## Parameter Types

-There are four main types of parameters in OpenAPI v3.1, each serving a different purpose in the context of an HTTP request.
+There are five main types of parameters in OpenAPI v3.2, each serving a different purpose in the context of an HTTP request.

 - Path Parameters - `in: path`
 - Query Parameters -`in: query`
 - Header Parameters - `in: header`
 - Cookie Parameters - `in: cookie`
-- OpenAPI 3.2 also added Querystring Parameters `in: querystring`
+- OpenAPI 3.2 added Querystring Parameters `in: querystring`

 That new addition is a little confusing as the names are so similar, but we'll cover that in a bit.